Charlie Watts, ‘rock’ of the Rolling Stones, dies at 80

 Drummer maintained his equilibrium amid decadent lifestyle that accompanied band’s riseFull Article

-Charlie Watts, who served as the drummer for the iconic Rolling Stones for six decades, died Tuesday at the age of 80.
+Charlie Watts, the drummer whose beat kept The Rolling Stones alive for six decades, has died.

-Charlie Watts, the unassuming son of a truck driver who gained global fame as the drummer for the Rolling Stones, has died at the..
+Sir Mick Jagger and Keith Richards have lead the star-studded tributes to Rolling Stones drummer Charlie Watts following his death..